-..An hour from Phoenix, Wickenburg is perfectly situated for a quick road trip.
+Wickenburg is perfectly situated on the Hassayampa River a little over an hour from Phoenix.
+It’s just right for a quick road trip.
 Most folks speed through town on their way to Las Vegas.
-But take a gamble on exploring Wickenburg's mining and ranching roots.
+Take a gamble on exploring Wickenburg's mining and ranching roots.
 The nearby Vulture Mine offers a weekly tour except in summer.

-The $10 tours are at 10 am Saturdays, resuming in the fall of 2016.
+The $15 tours are at 10 a.m.
+Saturdays and Sundays, except during the summer.
 Drive 12 miles south of U.S. 60 on the paved Vulture Mine Road.

-Henry Wickenburg discovered gold at what became the Vulture Mine in 1862 and Vulture City grew into a town of close to 5,000 people before it virtually disappeared.
+Henry Wickenburg discovered gold at what became the Vulture Mine in 1862 and Vulture City grew into a town of close to 5,000 people before it all but disappeared.
 The mine's buildings of adobe, stone and wood are crumbling in the elements.
-Jerome and Bisbee are touted as ghost towns but Vulture is the real deal.
+Jerome and Bisbee are touted as Arizona’s ghost towns but Vulture City is the real deal.
 There is still a small mining operation on the site.

 Back in town, the Desert Caballeros Western Museum is full of historical exhibits and notable Western art ranging from Thomas Moran to Frederic Remington and Joe Beeler to Ed Mell.